anmk/redirect/README.md

 # RedirectTo
-This project uses [React](https://github.com/facebook/react) version 16.13.1 and has been bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses [React](https://github.com/facebook/react) version 16.13.1 and has been bootstrapped by [Create React App](https://github.com/facebook/create-react-app).
 ## Introduction
 Three branches are available:
 You are here: [Component RedirectTo redirects routing to a selected address in React Router 6](https://github.com/anmk/redirect/tree/redirect_to_component)